karfous/yourC3DFeeder/README.md

 ## 🧩 Samples

-You can easily try the framework with some [https://github.com/karfous/DynamoC3DFeeder/tree/main/samples](samples) I have prepared for you.
+You can easily try the framework with some [samples](samples) I have prepared for you.

 ## Version